-Now that we know the benefits of gaining a VOSB certification, let us look at how to move forward from here.
+Now that we know the benefits of gaining VOSB certifications, let us look at how to move forward from here.
 Prior to getting into how to process, a brief note of VOSB certification Cost: It is free, and you can apply DIY if you want.
 However, as we will indicate below, there are numerous benefits to working with us to receive your VOSB certification.

 Step #1: Optional – Prepare Using the Eligibility Quiz below